-In a blockbuster move with ramifications far beyond the players involved, the Dodgers unloaded multiple star players, sparking speculation that Los Angeles may be clearing payroll and outfield space to make a run at superstar free agent Bryce Harper.
-The Dodgers could also use the payroll space to sign another free agent, or the prospects received in the deal to trade for Miami's star catcher J.T.
-Realmuto.
+In a blockbuster move with ramifications far beyond the players involved, the Dodgers unloaded multiple star players, sparking speculation that Los Angeles was clearing payroll and outfield space to make a run at superstar free agent Bryce Harper, who eventually went to the Phillies on a 13-year, $330 million deal.

-The Reds, meanwhile, bolstered an already scary lineup that features perennial National League Most Valuable Player candidate Joey Votto, as well as sluggers Scooter Gennett, Eugenio Suarez and Scott Schebler.
-Puig will be entering his final season before free agency, and will have the hitter-friendly Great American Ball Park to call home.
-Kemp will likewise benefit from his new home ballpark, especially after having a strong 2018 campaign, hitting .290/.338/.481 with 21 home runs for Los Angeles.
+The Reds, meanwhile, were looking to bolster an already scary lineup that featured Joey Votto, Scooter Gennett, Eugenio Suarez and Scott Schebler.
+Puig was entering his final season before free agency, while Kemp was coming off a strong 2018 campaign, hitting .290/.338/.481 with 21 home runs for Los Angeles.

 The Dodgers immediately released Bailey after acquiring him, making him a free agent.
-The 32-year-old right-hander has posted a 6.25 ERA in 38 starts since returning from Tommy John surgery and subsequent removal of bone chips from his pitching elbow.
 Downs, a middle infielder, was Cincinnati's No. 7 prospect per MLB Pipeline, and was sent to Boston the following year as part of the Betts deal.
 Gray, a right-handed pitcher, was the organization's No. 20 prospect.